kate-stretton/the-book-exchange/README.md

 # The Book Exchange

-The Book Exchange is an online marketplace for users to exchange books they’ve already read for books they haven’t.
+The Book Exchange is an online marketplace for users to exchange books they’ve already read for books they haven’t using a token based currency system.
+The app can be found at https://the-book-exchange-mako.herokuapp.com/.

+The Book Exchange was written by Daniela, Jillian, Kate, Mandy, Tim and Victoria in as a final project for [Dev Academy Aoteroa] (https://devacademy.co.nz/).

+## Install

 ```
 npm install